 How long will my child need to take propranolol before I see an effect?

-Early effects on haemangiomas can often be seen in a matter of a few days, but treatment usually needs to continue until at least 12 months of age to ensure that the haemangioma will not re-grow.
-Propranolol should not be stopped suddenly, so you will be advised to give your child medicine on a gradually reducing dose schedule, usually over a period of 2 weeks.
+Early effects on haemangiomas can often be seen in a matter of a few days, but treatment usually needs to continue until at least 12 -15 months of age to ensure that the haemangioma will not re-grow.
+Propranolol can be discontinued without the need for gradual dose reduction.

 What are the side effects of propranolol?

-Most infants do not appear to have any side effects from propranolol in the doses used for treating haemangiomas.
+Most infants do not experience any side effects from propranolol in the doses used for treating haemangiomas.
 However propranolol may rarely be associated with the following side effects:

 slow heart rate (bradycardia).